abid-mujtaba/haskell-cas/comments.md

 **C.2** -  We pattern match on the 'Const a' constructor.
 In the case of constant we simply show the number.
 The 'a' in this line is NOT the same as the 'a' in the instance declaration line above it.
 Here 'a' matches the value inside the 'Const a' constructor.
 Since the instance declaration limits 'Expr a' to type-parameters 'a' that are an instance of 'Show' so we can run the 'show' method directly on the value 'a' inside the 'Const a' parameter

-**C.3** - We use the utility function showList to print the expression with its parts separated by the " + " symbol

 **C.4** - The negation of an expression is simply appending '-' in front of it.
 We use the concatenation operator ':' to prepend '-' in front of the String representation of the expression

 **C.5** - Since 's' is a String (from the definition of the 'Symbol' constructor) we don't need to use 'show' here.
 Had we done so it would have printed the strings surrounded by quotation marks